sbmallik/XCUITest-TAU/README.md

  P.S: Please use the `iPhone XR` or similar size simulator for this course to avoid keyboard overlapping issues.
 If you use a smaller simulator like `iPhone 6` or `iPhone 5s` you might encounter keyboard overlapping issue.

-## Running legacy visual tests
+## Running visual tests using UFG library

-The **main** branch of the reposotory demonstrates the legacy visual tests for iOS application.
+The **ufgTest** branch of the reposotory demonstrates the visual tests using Ultra Fast Grid (UFG) library for iOS application.

 ### Clone repository
 Clone the main branch of the repository with the following command: